 Anna was pleased to see her friend as outraged as she was.
 Her job was to look after the people of Cheyenne.
 How many had Abigail already treated thanks to Silas’s cruelty and violence?

-“But, Anna, if Silas is this dangerous...then what about when he finds out what you and Wade are doing?
+“But, if Silas is this dangerous...then what about when he finds out what you and Wade are doing?
 He’s a powerful man, Anna.
 Probably the most powerful man in Cheyenne—maybe even in Wyoming!
-At least Senator Whitaker has to pretend to be follow the rule of law.”
+At least Senator Whitaker has to pretend to be following the rule of law.”

 Abigail looked at her, and her eyes were full of worry.
 Anna could see how much she cared.

-“I’m not asking anything from you, I just need to tell you-” Anna began.
+“I’m not asking for anything from you, I just need to tell you—” Anna began.

 “Oh, ask away.
-If half of what you’re saying is true, then anythign I can do to bring that man down I’d be happy to.
+If half of what you’re saying is true, then I’d be happy to anything I can to bring that man down.
 But you have to be smart, Anna.
 You’re a single woman, living on your own.
 You need to be careful.”
 Abigail said seriously.

 Somehow, her friends sensibility only made Anna more annoyed.
 Couldn’t she see that this was more important than her safety?
-It wasn’t just about justice for Jacob, it was about the damage that Silas was doing to all of Cheyenne.
+It wasn’t just about justice for Jacob, it was about the damage Silas was doing to all of Cheyenne.

 But she’s only saying that because she cares about me, Anna reminded herself.

-“Look, I’m going to tell Josiah too.
-And Sheriff Cain when we have evidence.
+“Look, I’m going to tell Josiah too… and Sheriff Cain when we have evidence.
 We’re not going to do anything stupid.
 Does that make you feel better?”
 Anna said.

 “Not really, but I know you, Anna.
 There isn’t anything I can say that will make a blind bit of difference when you’ve got your head fixed on something,” Abigail said.
 She smiled sadly.